programminghistorian/ph-submissions/lessons/exploratory-data-analysis-with-nlp.md

 Klimt, B., & Yang, Y. (2004, July).
 Introducing the Enron Corpus.
 In CEAS.

 Klimt, B., & Yang, Y. (2004).
 The enron corpus: A new dataset for email classification research.
 Machine learning: ECML 2004, 217-226.

-[^thanks]: My sincere thanks to Justin Joque, Visualization Librarian at the University of Michigan Library and the Digital Project Studio for extensive support throughout the process of writing this tutorial.
-More information about the Digital Project Studio can be found at https://clarkdatalabs.github.io